-Really when you break it all down, the fabric is one of the most critical components to it!
+Really when you break it all down, fabric is one of the most key components to it!

-By fabric, I mean the roll of cloth when the suit was initially made.
+By fabric, I mean the roll of fabric when the suit was initially made.

-You see, when sourcing all the fabric at the same time for the three pieces, it ensures that you have an even wear while wearing your suit.
-Therefore your suit from top to bottom will age at the same rate and look great on you for many years down the road.
+You see when sourcing all the fabric at the same time for the three pieces, it ensures that you have an even wear in the fabrics while wearing your suit.
+Therefore your suit from top to bottom will age at the same rate and therefore look great on you for many years down the road.

-Men generally should be wary of wearing their suit jackets on the weekends for casual wear.
-When you do this, the suit jacket will get ‘worn’ out per se and will ultimately leave you with a worn top and darker-looking trousers.
-Which will eventually not make you look your very best.
+Men in generally should be wary of wanting to wear their suit jacket on the weekends for casual wear.
+When you do this, the suit jacket will get ‘worn’ out per se and will ultimately leaving you with a worn top and darker looking trousers.
+Which will ultimately not make you look your very best.

-Instead, if you want to wear a jacket with khakis or jeans to give a less formal/relaxed look, it’s often recommended to use either a blazer or sports jacket instead of a traditional suit jacket.
+Instead, if you want to wear a jacket with khakis or jeans to give a less formal/relaxed look, its often recommended to use either a blazer or sports jacket instead of a formal suit jacket.

-When it comes to the formality of all the jackets covered, suit jackets will be the most formal compared to both the blazer and sports jacket counterparts.
+Now when it comes to the formality of the all the jackets covered, suit jackets will be the most formal when compared to both the blazer and sports jacket counterparts.

-Regarding fit, suit jackets will be the snuggest and closest to the form of your body.
-They are designed only to have a dress shirt and perhaps a sweater vest being worn beneath the jacket.
+Regarding fit, suit jackets will be the most snug and closest to the form of your body.
+They are designed to only have a dress shirt and perhaps sweater vest being worn beneath the jacket.
 Therefore there isn’t much room for other fabrics.

-Unlike a sports jacket, suit jackets don’t have much space for movement either.
-This is an added reason why they are worn only for formal occasions and not leisurely about on the weekends.
+Unlike a sports jacket, suit jackets don’t have a lot of space for range of movement either.
+This is an added reason on why they are worn only for formal occasions and not leisurely about on the weekends.